 Have transitioned from a training center within the previous 12 months; or

 Reside in congregate settings of five or more individuals.
-Refer to Enhanced Case Management Criteria Instructions and Guidance issued by the Department.
+Refer to Enhanced Case Management Criteria Instructions and Guidance and the Case Management Operational Guidelines issued by the Department.

 Case managers or support coordinators shall give individuals a choice of service providers from